Hemel Hempstead: Notable features

 Hemel is famous for its "Magic Roundabout" (officially called the "Plough Roundabout" from a former adjacent public house), an interchange at the end of the town centre (Moor End), where traffic from six routes meet.
 Traffic is able to circulate in both directions around what appears to be a main central roundabout (which it used to be), with the normal rules applying at each of the six mini-roundabouts encircling this central reservation.
 It was the first such circulation system in Britain.

 Hemel claims to have the first purpose-built, free-standing multi-storey car park in Britain.

-The new town centre is laid out alongside landscaped gardens and water features formed from the River Gade known as the Watergardens designed by G. A. Jellicoe.
-The Watergardens is home to many ducks, which have been known to cause major delays on the surrounding roads.
+The new town centre is laid out alongside landscaped gardens and water features formed from the River Gade known as the Watergardens, designed by G. A. Jellicoe.
+The Watergardens are home to many ducks, which have been known to cause delays on the surrounding roads.
 The main shopping street, Marlowes, was pedestrianised in the early 1990s.